m3redithw/Linked-inSight/README.md

 Our goal is to predict the candidates' **education level** of job postings using **Natural Language Processing** techniques to analyze data-science job postings on Linkedin.

 Education level is classified into two categories:
-- Bachelor (candidate whose highest education level is a Bachelor degree)
+- Undergraduate (candidate whose highest education level is a Bachelor degree, and those who have 'other' degrees)
-- Higher (candidate whose highest education level is Master/PhD)
+- Graduate (candidate whose highest education level is Master/PhD)
 ## :memo:   Initial Questions
+▪ What does overall candidate's education distribution look like?

 ▪ Is role dependent on the education level of candidates?

 ▪ Is job level dependent on the education level of candidates?

+▪ Is job description different for graduate vs. undergraduate group?

 ## :open_file_folder:   Data Dictionary